Aim to reduce sitting time as much as you can.

 Switch up or switch off

 Break up periods of sitting or standing still with small bursts of physical activity.
 For example, take the opportunity to get up and move during ad breaks or between episodes of your favourite show.
-Take the bin out, do the dishes or try one of our mini workouts!
+Take the bin out, do the dishes, do some light stretches or yoga or try one of our mini workouts!
 You could also try standing or walking around during phone calls.

 To reduce sitting time consider restricting the number of hours that you spend at home each day on the TV or computer.
 Go for a walk, start a vegie garden or spend time kicking a footy with the kids instead.